 While it’s easy to believe that properly diagnosing sinus problems is crucial to creating effective treatments, it can sometimes be more complicated than you might think to generate the right diagnosis.
 According to a study done at the University of Georgia, improper diagnosis of sinusitis and other sinus-related infections is a leading cause of wrongful prescription of antibiotics.

-Let’s take a brief look at why diagnostics are so important when it comes to your sinuses, as well as how the state-of-the-art tests performed by the specialists at South Florida Sinus and Allergy Center are providing incredibly accurate diagnoses and effective treatments for all our patients.
+Let’s take a brief look at why diagnostics are so important when it comes to your sinuses, as well as how the state-of-the-art tests performed by the specialists at Florida Sinus & Snoring Specialists are providing incredibly accurate diagnoses and effective treatments for all our patients.

 How Do Doctors Diagnose Sinus Infections?